"Smile" short film on origins of "The Joker"; Producers release link to watch film

-The film by Director Ryan Stratton of (West Bloomfield) and Producer Aaron Keteyian (of Royal Oak) premieres Thursday December 19th at the Birmingham 8 theater in Birmingham, MIchigan.
+The film by Director Ryan Stratton of (West Bloomfield) and Producer Aaron Keteyian (of Royal Oak) premiered Thursday December 19th at the Birmingham 8 theater in Birmingham, MIchigan.

 The filmmakers both say their work, "tells the story of the complex relationship between a troubled young boy, Junior, and his mentally unstable alcoholic father, Jack.
 When Junior is pushed to his breaking point, he's forced down a path of self-destruction and begins his transformation into one of the most infamous and dangerous comic book villains of all time.